Covid in your area: What are the case rates like in Tayside and Fife?

 The below chart shows the case rates for each neighbourhood in Angus.

-The areas in Angus with the highest case rates this week were Arbroath Cliffburn, Montrose North and Forfar Central.
+The neighbourhoods with the highest case rates in Angus this week were Arbroath Harbour, Forfar Central and Arbroath Cliffburn.

+Covid-19 case rates in Angus have decreased in every neighbourhood compared to last week.

-Last week, the top three neighbourhoods were Montrose South, Monifieth East and South Angus.
+Last week, the top three neighbourhoods were Arbroath Cliffburn, Montrose North and Forfar Central.

 What are the case rates like in Perth and Kinross?